matheuscas/SublimeIonic/README.md

 How to contribute?
 -------
-You can contribute submiting issues, forking and sending pull requests.
-Atempt to two files: "html_completions.py" and "snippets.py".
+You can contribute submitting issues, forking and sending pull requests.
+Attempt to two files: "html_completions.py" and "snippets.py".

 The first one is a basic Sublime Text plugin file that handles the html only autocomplete.
 To change or add Ionic directives, please refer to **html_completions.py** file.